AdobeAtAdobe/aem-spa-example/README.md

 ========
 ![TrackingImage](https://adobeatadobe.d1.sc.omtrdc.net/b/ss/adbeaaagit/1/H.27.5--NS/0?AQB=1&ndh=1&ce=UTF-8&ns=adobeatadobe&pageName=github%3Aaem-spa-example%3Areadme&g=%2FAdobeAtAdobe%2Faem-spa-example&ch=github)
 This is a example project which was presented at Connect Web Experience conference Basel 2015.
 Its an proof of concept site done using a Single Page Application style on the AEM platform.
+This POC allows for full rich standard AEM authoring and content being consumed and routed too in a SPA style using page partials.

 This is live code that is being on the AdobeAtAdobe External Teamsite to help refine the patten and improve the concept.